 Your Blockstack identity and any connected application data are kept in your data store.
 Unlike web storage, a data store has to live on a server accessible via the internet.
 That server is running the Gaia Storage System.
 The Gaia Storage System keeps the data encrypted.
 When you use an application, you give it permission to read and write from your data store.
 The application needs your permission to decrypt the data.

 Blockstack does not keep any data about you.
 When you login into an application, you are asked to provide an email.
 That email is in your browser’s web storage; it doesn’t leave your device (computer or phone).
-When you reset the Blockstack Browser or clear your browser’s web storage, the local storage and your email are removed.
+When you reset the Blockstack authenticator or clear your browser’s web storage, the local storage and your email are removed.

 What is a data storage provider?